Home/Learn/Concept

 The flip side is knowing what to avoid.

 The through-line is patience.
 Investing rewards the person who starts small, stays diversified, automates the habit, and gives it years rather than weeks.
 The Rs 5,000 you begin with matters far less than whether you are still investing, calmly, five years from now.
+If you would rather start with funds than pick stocks, our how to choose a mutual fund in India guide walks through it in five steps.

 Frequently Asked Questions